Hidden Markov Models and the Bayes Filter in Categorical Probability: Introduction

 The differences in these variations can be a lot to keep track of.
 While the basic propagate-update structure is common to all of them, deriving the concrete formulas for a particular filter can be quite cumbersome.
 In fact, the equations that define the Kalman filter are already quite involved and difficult to gain intuition for.
 It would be helpful to have a unifying framework in which one can understand and reason about filters, and in which the common propagate-update structure can be made formal and precise.
 One may then hope that this will provide a more intuitive account of filters which moreover allows one to easily determine the relevant equations in each case.

 In this paper, we aim to provide such a unifying mathematical framework in terms of \newterm{categorical probability theory}.
 Technically, we develop the theory of Markov chains, hidden Markov models, recursive Bayes filters and smoothers within any \newterm{Markov category with conditionals}.
-Indeed Markov categories serve as the stage to the actors in our paper; choosing any Markov category with conditionals makes these actors transform into statistical algorithms found in the sciences and engineering disciplines.
-In particular, we show that both the Kalman filter and the general Bayes filter arise upon instantiating our abstract filter construction within an appropriately chosen Markov category.

-We have yet to attempt to obtain other filters as special cases of our construction, but we expect this to be possible for at least some of them, while others may require a more general framework in which approximations are considered explicitly.
+Instantiating our abstract Bayes filter within any such category gives rise to a concrete filter, and we show that both the Kalman filter and the general Bayes filter arise as special cases of this construction.
+We have yet to attempt to obtain other filters in this way, but we expect this to be possible for at least some of them.
+Others may require further generalizations to the categorical framework such that approximations can be considered explicitly.